abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         There are indeed two distinct solutions denoted by the two green leafs.

       Failures (6):
-        A failure occurs whenever the solver has to backtrack, wether it is because of a real failure (nodes :math:`2-3` and :math:`9-10`) or a success (nodes :math:`5` and :math:`7`).
+        A failure occurs whenever the solver has to backtrack, whether it is because of a real failure (nodes :math:`2-3` and :math:`9-10`) or a success (nodes :math:`5` and :math:`7`).
 Indeed, when the solver finds a solution, it has to backtrack to find other solutions.
         The method ``failures()`` returns the number of leaves of the search tree.
 In our case, :math:`6`.